 - Cleaning of blocks with brushes and water; - Drilling using slow rotation dry or, if needed, water drilling machine, avoiding use of any hammer drill.
 Circular and straight holes will be done with hardened steel drills, one every 100cm.
 Length according to depth of wall.
-Drillings shall be done along a line and shall be crossed along the crack diagonally. - use of compressed air for cleaning of the hole and of the crack, use of vacuum cleaner machine. sealing of cracks to avoid leakage of mortar. - Pouring in water, to moisten the cavity to be injected. - Injection with pressure pump of consolidating hydraulic binder, controlling the correct flow of mortar while injecting and avoiding any leakage of mortar. - Insertion of stainless steel threaded rod ø14mm and/or reinforced glass fiber rod all through the length of the hole. - grout hole with Tectoria PMP mixed with latex Kimitech Elastofix or equivalent. - Inject fluid epoxy sesin (Kimiteck EP-In or equivalent) - Filling of cracks with injection mortar Mape Antique I15 or .
+Drillings shall be done along a line and shall be crossed along the crack diagonally. - Use of compressed air for cleaning of the hole and of the crack, use of vacuum cleaner machine. sealing of cracks to avoid leakage of mortar. - Pouring in water, to moisten the cavity to be injected. - Injection with pressure pumps of consolidating hydraulic binder, controlling the correct flow of mortar while injecting and avoiding any leakage of mortar. - Insertion of stainless steel threaded rod ø14mm and/or reinforced glass fiber rod all through the length of the hole. - Grout hole with Limepor 100 mixed or equivalent. - Filling of cracks with injection mortar Limepor 100 or Limepor NHL.
 Mortar shall be made of two layers, well pressed with spatula, and treated with a sponge a few hours after being placed.
 Treatment with a wet sponge shall be repeated to help lime carbonation during the following 12 hours.

-Including: supply of all the materials required; loading, transporting and unloading debris material at the dumping ground, at any distance, and whatever required to complete the work.
+Including: supply of all the materials required; loading, transporting and unloading debris material at the dumping ground, at any distance, and whatever required completing the work.
 Also testing and method statement of work.

-12.12.
+10.12.
 Insertion of stainless steel rods and/or reinforced glass fibre rods

 Stainless steel bars with enhanced adherence and or glass fiber bar supplied and laid in the perforations as described above.
-It includes cutting to measure; laying inside the perforation taking care to ensure the bars are at least 5 cm inside the wall surface, grouting around the bars with Kimitech EP-IN or equivalent for grouting of the bars required materials; the necessary equipment; waste.
+It includes cutting to measure; laying inside the perforation taking care to ensure the bars are at least 5 cm inside the wall surface, grouting around the bars with Limepor 100 or equivalent for grouting of the bars required materials; the necessary equipment; waste.
 It also includes anything else required to finish the work.

-12.13.
+10.13.
 Crack Stitching repair